Are Large Language Models Robust Coreference Resolvers?: Prompt-based Coreference Resolution

 \section{Prompt-based Coreference Resolution}

 Previous work in zero- and few-shot coreference resolution assumes access to candidate mentions to resolve, usually pronouns in the passage \cite{ouyang2022training, agrawal2022large}.
-This method is akin to the pipeline approach in modelling coreference: a mention detector generates a candidate mention set, followed by an antecedent linker that links each anaphor to an antecedent \cite{lee-etal-2013-deterministic, clark-manning-2016-deep}.
-We adopt this formulation, following previous work: given a document, we assume the existence of a set of mentions and prompt an autoregressive language model with several handcrafted prompts and extract the predicted coreference links (Figure \ref{fig:approach}).
+We adopt this formulation: given a document, we assume the existence of a set of candidate mentions (gold or predicted), then prompt an autoregressive language model with handcrafted prompts, and extract the predicted coreference links (Figure \ref{fig:approach}).

-Prior work has mainly experimented with question answering prompts for pronoun resolution \cite{ouyang2022training, agrawal2022large} and demonstrated its effectiveness when comparing with other templates such as multiple-choice \cite{arora2022ama}.
-However, in a preliminary study (\S \ref{appendix:prompt_format}), we found that prompting with a QA template struggled to compete with comparable rule-based unsupervised coreference systems \cite{lee-etal-2013-deterministic}, even when providing gold mentions and few-shot guidance \cite{agrawal2022large}, or when scaling to larger LMs (achieving 61 \fscore{} when comparing to 72 \fscore{} from \citet{lee-etal-2013-deterministic}).
-We also experimented with an alternative document-level template that is able to elicit more coreference links than the usual QA template, achieving an \fscore{} of 81 in zero-shot setting.
+Prior work applying language models to resolve co-referring entity mentions has mainly experimented with question answering prompts for pronoun resolution \cite{ouyang2022training, agrawal2022large} and demonstrated its effectiveness when comparing with other templates such as multiple-choice \cite{arora2022ama}.
+However, in a preliminary study (\S \ref{appendix:prompt_format}), we found that prompting with a QA template struggled to compete with Stanford's deterministic coreference systems \cite{lee-etal-2013-deterministic}, even when providing gold mentions and few-shot guidance \cite{agrawal2022large}, or when scaling to larger LMs (achieving 61 \fscore{} when comparing to 72 \fscore{} from \citet{lee-etal-2013-deterministic}).
+We also experimented with an alternative document-level template that is able to elicit more coreference links than the usual QA template, achieving an 81 \fscore{}.
 In this template, the mentions of the input text are first marked with special tokens indicating a span to annotate (e.g., \textit{Mr. Clinton} $\rightarrow$ \textit{[Mr. Clinton](\#)}).
 The LM is then given instructions to annotate this marked span with the cluster ID, (e.g., \textit{[Mr. Clinton](\#)} $\rightarrow$ \textit{[Mr. Clinton](\#cluster\_1)}).
-Given strong results over the QA template, we used this document template for all zero-shot prompting experiments.
+Given strong results over the QA template, we used this document template for all subsequent experiments.